quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 If the sender is application-limited, acknowledgments can be delayed unnecessarily when entering idle periods.
-Therefore, if no further data is buffered to be sent, a sender can send an IMMEDIATE_ACK frame with the last data packet before an idle period to avoid waiting for the ack delay.
+Therefore, if no further data is buffered to be sent, a sender can send an IMMEDIATE_ACK frame with the last data packet before an idle period to avoid waiting for the acknowledgement delay.

 If there are no inflight packets, no acknowledgments will be received for at least a round trip when sending resumes.
 The max_ack_delay and Ack-Eliciting Threshold